 Culinary mushrooms include the white button mushrooms, cremini and portobello varieties, all available at your grocery store.
 In choosing mushrooms to optimize immunity, the difference is primarily the amount and the variety of polysaccharides and beta glucans.
 Those with clinically significant amounts are known as medicinal mushrooms.

 Multi-mushroom immune support (MMIS) contains concentrates of mushrooms with clinically proven immune support benefits and a concentrate of beta 1,3/1,6 glucan.
-Taking two capsules of MMIS daily is an easy and convenient way to support your immune system.
+One scoop of MMIS daily is an easy and convenient way to support your immune system.

 MMIS (Multi-Mushroom Immune Support)